Perennial

 Plant in well-drained soil in full sun.
 Cut back spent bloom spikes by half for a second flush.
 Divide every 3–4 years.
 "May Night," "Caradonna," and "Rose Queen" are reliable varieties.
 Hates wet winter soil.

-See salvia in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring salvia alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring salvia alongside companion plants.

 Frequently Asked Questions